runicscribe/worldbuilding-docs/dae-machina/culture/history/future.md

 'jinn efforts to remediate great desert _very_ slowly made travel easier.
 Established 'jinn city at northern edge of desert that became second primary contact point.

+### Stabilization of the Shards of Xuon

+Xeres Reborn burn themselves out by about 150 AC, through a combination of infighting, unsustainability of their raiding, and intervention by Dragonhalls.
+Ael population mostly retreats to just the largers shard of Xuon (and Kita Lau), consisting of various clans originating from the Xochitlalia, Alutchan Holdouts, Xencha Defiant, and repetant Xeres.

+Heirs of the Uon remain in the middle regions of the riftscape.
+Splinter group forms incorporating many rifttouched Xhalfae

+Wild Xhal'fae become the primary inhabitants of the remainder of the riftscape.
+Rifttouched are much more common.

 ### Quon Xi Space Program